Bill O'Reilly (political commentator): Film

+Television

+Awards and nominations

+Over his career O'Reilly has received numerous accoaldes for his work as a reporter and television journalist.
+In Dallas, O'Reilly won a Dallas Press Club Award and he received an Emmy Award for his coverage of a skyjacking while working in Denver.
+He also received two National Headliner Awards.
+In 1980 he became an anchor and correspondent for WCBS-TV in New York, where he earned a second Emmy Award.
+He earned a Master of the Arts degree in broadcast journalism in 1973 from Boston University and a master's degree in public administration from the John F. Kennedy School of Government at Harvard University in 1995.
+For his work in entertainment television he was nominated for two Primetime Emmy Awards.

 Political views and media coverage

 On The O'Reilly Factor and on his former talk-radio program, O'Reilly focused on news and commentary related to politics and culture.
 O'Reilly has long said that he does not identify with any political ideology, writing in his book The O'Reilly Factor that the reader "might be wondering whether I'm conservative, liberal, libertarian, or exactly what ...
 See, I don't want to fit any of those labels, because I believe that the truth doesn't have labels.
 When I see corruption, I try to expose it.
 When I see exploitation, I try to fight it.
 That's my political position."
 On December 6, 2000, the Daily News in New York reported, however, that he had been registered with the Republican Party in the state of New York since 1994.
 When questioned about this, he said that he was not aware of it and says he registered as an independent after the interview.
 During a broadcast of The Radio Factor, O'Reilly said that there was no option to register as an independent voter; however, there was in fact a box marked "I do not wish to enroll in party."
-But many view him as a conservative figure.
+Despite his remarks, many view him as a conservative figure.
 A February 2009 Pew Research poll found that 66% of his television viewers identify themselves as conservative, 24% moderate, and 3% liberal.
 A November 2008 poll by Zogby International found that O'Reilly was the second most trusted news personality, after Rush Limbaugh.

 In a 2003 interview with Terry Gross on National Public Radio, O'Reilly said: